Eclypsed/NP-Project/presentation/patrick.md

 - Calculated upper bound using **Maximum Spanning Tree**
 - Randomness can cause worse results even with more runtime
-- Less improvements after after 30 seconds
+- Less improvements after 30 seconds

 ---